-In many circumstances, Windows update gets stuck on installing, and you find that Windows Update status is in pending install for a long time.
-Windows 10 updates are automatically downloaded and installed when available unless you have turned on the metered connection.
+In many circumstances, Windows update gets stuck on installing, and Windows 10 update status remains in pending install.
+Generally, Windows 10 updates are automatically downloaded and installed when available unless you have disabled the Windows update service or turned on the metered network connection.

-There may be multiple reasons why Windows update gets into the pending install stage.
-Therefore, In this guide, we will troubleshoot the step-by-step “Windows Update Pending install” issue.
+There might be many reasons why Windows 10 update gets into the pending install stage.
+Therefore, In this guide, we will troubleshoot the “Windows 10 Update Pending install” error step by step.

 Windows Update Pending install